-Table 1, presents six levels, where the first three define Human driver and three define Automated driving by systems.
+Table 1, presents six levels, where the first three define the Human driver and three define Automated driving by systems.
 We can draw a few conclusions.

 Standard bodies engineering systems/protocols for V2X communication.

 It gives the possibility to develop more use cases than just short-range communication between near vehicles/infrastructure.
-It open also the possibility for business cases like multimedia (MBMS over LTE-Uu standard), as well as the possibility of remote driving.
+It open also the possibility for business cases like multimedia (MBMS over LTE-Uu standard), as well as remote driving.

 Looking at today’s ongoing projects in the world, mostly in Europe (Germany leading), we can see hybrid solutions used.
 The future will shows which technology is gonna be a winner.
 In my opinion, the 3GPP standard, supported by Qualcomm/Huawei/Samsung and its chipsets, will show the way forward.
 Qualcomm already delivers the first type of chipset for trials and initial commercialization – Qualcomm® 9150 C-V2X.
 It supports V2V, V2I and V2P, based on 3GPP Release-14.